Squirrelly13/Hydroxide/!MOD COMPATIBILITY.md

 table.insert(VialMaterials, {
     material = "supercool_modded_material",
-    probability = .8 --we support decimal values for weight! amount = 200 --optional value, 200 is the default func = function(self, entityid, data)
+    probability = .8 --we support decimal values for weight! amount = 200 --optional value, 200 is the default (this is unused in vanilla but is also on potions, we may use this value for something in the future) func = function(self, entityid, data)
         --self is passed, so we can modify the outcome like so: local materials = {"water", "slime", "slime_2"}